sdsna/sdgs-in-the-city/site/projects/sdgs-on-the-streets.md

 ---
 title: SDGs on the Streets
+description: >-
+  The SDSN will join Car Free Earth Day on Saturday, April 27th.
+Broadway will be closed to automobile traffic from Times Square to Union Square, and will feature art installations, activities, and booths from community organizations.

+  Our booth will feature a spinning wheel with the 17 SDGs, from which participants will spin for an SDG and receive an invitation to partake in a related personal action.
+SDSN will collect the social media handles from those who successfully completed their action, and then will enter them into a raffle to win tickets to ICSD and books signed by Jeffrey Sachs.

+  The goal is to engage the public in the SDG framework, and inspire a behaviour change with a single action.
 ---
-SDSN will showcase the SDGs in the City Program through a series of community engagement activities that include hosting a booth at Car Free Earth Day on Saturday, April 27 and the Summer Streets Festival that occurs on the first three saturdays of August.
-The booth will distribute information about the SDGs and the opportunities of the SDGs in the City Program to passers-by and will feature an “SDG wheel” that participants can spin to receive an SDG-related action they can take to advance a particular SDG.
-Actions will be incentivized by social media exposure and prize drawings.